 Agency of necessity is said to arise in a limited number of cases1 where, by reason of an emergency either the relation of principal and agent is deemed to exist between persons not otherwise in contractual relations2 or authority to act on behalf of another is implied as between persons already in contractual relations3.
 The term was formerly used to describe the right of a deserted wife who was in need to pledge her husband's credit for necessaries4.
-Most of the cases have reference to sea or land carriage, when, to prevent destruction of the ship, cargo or goods,
+Most of the cases have reference to sea or land carriage, when,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.